knnurl/Eteration/README.md

 Having ROS Noetic already installed on the machine, the work began direcly by creating the necessary files.

-Chronological creation order these is as follows: eter_ws workspace, composiv_tryouts package, composiv_talker and composiv_listener nodes, composiv_tryouts.launch launch file, unittest_installation, unittest_talker and unittest_listener unit test nodes,
+Chronological creation order these is as follows: eter_ws workspace,
+composiv_tryouts package,
+composiv_talker and composiv_listener nodes,
+composiv_tryouts.launch launch file,
+unittest_installation, unittest_talker and unittest_listener unit test nodes,
 composiv_unittests.launch launch file.

+Each file contains additional descriptions on the flow and task of written code.

  ## References